bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ![](TraditionalHSF_files/figure-html/plot.pool.separate-1.png)<!-- -->

 The plot on the right are the pooled estimates for beta1 (black), beta2 (red), and beta3 (green).
 The plot on the left are each individual's estimates (colored the same).
-By ignoring individual variation, we are a much too confident in our estimates of uncertainty and are ignoring a lot of clear variation by individual.
-The pooled estimates certainty has to do with psuedoreplication - the treating a subunit (each location) as the main unit of replication.
+By ignoring individual variation, we are much too confident in our estimates of uncertainty and are ignoring a lot of clear variation by individual.
+The pooled estimate's certainty has to do with psuedoreplication - we are treating a subunit (each location) as the main unit of replication.
 Our true unit of replication is the individual.

 Since our sample sizes for each individual are equal, we see that the pooled estimates generally relate to the average of each estimate across all individuals.
 When the number of used locations varies by individual this won't be the case.
-The individual's with more used locations will disproportionately influence the pooled estimates.
+The individuals with more used locations will disproportionately influence the pooled estimates.

 #### Sample size

-A common question is how many used locations is needed to provide statistical clarity about a a habitat selection variable?
+A common question is how many used locations for a given individual (or pooled across individuals) are needed to provide statistical clarity about a habitat selection variable?
 We can determine this using the methods of [Street et al. 2021](https://doi.org/10.1111/2041-210X.13701); their data/code can be found at [figshare](https://figshare.com/articles/dataset/Datasets_and_Code_zip/11910831).

 We will explicitly use spatial data in this section.
-First, lets grab one spatial covariate that was already loaded.
+First, lets grab one spatial covariates that was already loaded.

 ``` r
 S = covs[[1]]
 values(S) = scale(values(S))
 ```

 Now, we can define our intercept and slope/effect for this spatial covariate in determining the true habitat selection values.